charithrd/Predicting-Alzheimer-s-Disease-with-Machine-Learning/README.md

 Mendlem, S. (2023) claims that “Exploratory Data Analysis (EDA) serves as the compass that guides data scientists through the intricate terrain of datasets”.

+### Key Steps:

+#### Check for Duplicates:
+* Identify and remove any duplicate entries in the dataset to ensure data quality and accuracy.

+#### Data Drop (Irrelevant Columns):
+* Remove columns that do not contribute to the analysis or model development to streamline the dataset and focus on relevant features.

+#### Quick EDA with Sweetviz:
+* Utilize Sweetviz, a Python library, to quickly generate comprehensive visualizations and summaries of the dataset for a better understanding of data distribution and relationships.

+#### Plot the Distribution of Numerical Features:
+* Visualize the distribution of numerical variables to identify patterns, outliers, and the overall spread of the data.

+#### Identifying Key Features for Diagnosis:
+* Determine which features are most relevant and influential in diagnosing conditions or predicting outcomes to improve model performance and interpretability.

+#### Univariate Analysis:
+* Perform a detailed analysis of each individual variable to understand its distribution, central tendency, variability, and potential impact on the target variable.

+These steps aim to prepare and understand the dataset thoroughly before moving on to more complex analyses or model building.